 All these become possible only when consumers have a first-time good impression of the product or brand.
 It is made so by putting into practice such a unique method of propaganda.

 While implementing guerrilla stealth marketing strategies, marketers can easily do away with repetitive advertisement exposure.
-This saves a lot of costs and avoids unnecessary expenditure.
+This saves a lot of costs and avoids unnecessary expenditures.

-Secondly, they need not shoot in studios or posh locations with extraordinary background and all that jazz.
+Secondly, they need not shoot in studios or posh locations with extraordinary backgrounds and all that jazz.
 Instead, they can make simple videos using ad heroes or icons, whose presence shall be a medium to seed interest among viewers.
-This further cut down costs to minimum expense.
+This further cut down costs to minimum expenses.

-Finally, although it requires a tactful approach, it saves a lot of time and effort of the marketers.
+Finally, although it requires a tactful approach, it saves a lot of time and effort for marketers.
 At the same time, it is more hassle-free and convenient.
-Above all, it ensures optimum utilization of stealth marketing budget as buzz and hypes are sure to bring people closer to the brand.
+Above all, it ensures optimum utilization of stealth marketing budget as buzz and hype are sure to bring people closer to the brand.

 Disadvantages Of Undercover Marketing

 Here are a few disadvantages of stealth marketing that every marketer should know about.

 Stealth marketing, in some cases, can be unethical.
 Some companies have been known to use stealth marketing as a way to spam people with unwanted content on social media.
 This is something that is not only annoying to consumers but can result in legal repercussions for the company engaging in such behavior.